Human-Guided Fair Classification for Natural Language Processing: Experiments

 \subsection{Relevance of generated fairness constraints}

-To validate that the fairness contraints we generated are relevant and intuitive, we conducted a human evaluation with workers recruited via Amazon's MechanicalTurk.
+To validate that the fairness constraints we generated are relevant and intuitive, we conducted a human evaluation using Amazon's MechanicalTurk.
 Workers were presented with a pair $(s,s')$ consisting of a comment $s$ from the Civil Comments dataset, as well as a modified version $s'$ and asked about whether they believe that the two comments should be treated similarly.
-Treatment was framed in terms of toxicity classification for the sake of content moderation, ensuring that we verify the relevance of the learned notions relevant to this specific task.
-Workers were also asked about whether the demographic group was transferred correctly from a given $j$ to a given $j'$ and whether the content of $s$ has been preserved in $s'$ apart from the demographic group transfer.
-Further details on worker instructions, payment and measures for quality control can be found in \cref{appendix:mturk}.
+Treatment was framed in terms of toxicity classification for content moderation, ensuring that we verify the relevance of the learned notions relevant to this specific task.
+Workers were also asked whether the demographic group was transferred correctly from a given $j$ to a given $j'$ and whether the content of $s$ has been preserved in $s'$ apart from the demographic group transfer.
+Further details can be found in \cref{appendix:mturk}.

-We collected human feedback for a set $S$ containing a total of $720$ pairs $(s,s')$ with $240$ each being produced by our style transfer approach, GPT-3 in a zero-shot fashion, and word replacement using the list from \citep{garg2019counterfactual}\footnote{We again did not discard pairs based on a classifier for these pairs}.
-These $240$ pairs per method were split into $80$ pairs for each of the axes male$\leftrightarrow$female, christian$\leftrightarrow$muslim and black$\leftrightarrow$white, half of which with $s$ mentioning the first demographic group and half of them with $s$ mentioning the second demographic group.
-Each pair $(s,s')$ was shown to nine different workers and we aggregated their responses by a majority vote. \Cref{table:Summary methods} reports how often crowdworkers affirmatively answered the three questions described in the previous paragraph for different generation methods.
+We collected human feedback for a set $S$ containing a total of $720$ pairs $(s,s')$ with $240$ each produced by our style transfer approach, GPT-3 in a zero-shot fashion, and word replacement using the list from \citep{garg2019counterfactual}\footnote{We again did not discard pairs based on a classifier for these pairs.}.
+The $240$ pairs per method were split into $80$ pairs for each of the axes male$\leftrightarrow$female, christian$\leftrightarrow$muslim and black$\leftrightarrow$white, half of which with $s$ mentioning the first demographic group and half of them with $s$ mentioning the second group.
+Each pair $(s,s')$ was shown to nine workers and responses aggregated by a majority vote. \Cref{table:Summary methods} reports how often workers affirmatively answered the three questions from the previous paragraph for different methods.

 The results in \cref{table:Summary methods} demonstrate that all three methods produce relevant fairness constraints, according to a majority of annotators.
 At the same time, the workers' feedback indicates that the methods were mostly successful at modifying the mentioned demographic group, and at preserving content.
 While word replacement generally performs better in terms of group transfer and content preservation, this only translates to a small advantage in terms of producing pairs that represent actual fairness constraints $(\varphi(s,s')=0)$.
 See \cref{table:Summary methods full,table:Summary axis} for more detailed results.